gerardroche/gerardroche.github.io/_posts/2023-05-16-neovintageous-mapping-sublime-text-commands.md

 ![The Goonies (1985)](/assets/2023-05-16-the-goonies-map.webp)

-NeoVintageous's mapping features are very powerful.
+NeoVintageous's mapping features are powerful.
 Did you know that you can map to any Sublime Text command?
-You can even map to plugins and your own custom commands.
+You can even map to plugins and custom commands.

 To map to a Sublime Text command, you need to map the command as PascalCase.
 For example, to map the key **m** to **Goto Symbol in Project**, the command in Sublime Text is `goto_symbol_in_project`, [create a mapping and reload your rc file](/2022/11/21/vimrc-and-neovintageousrc/):